CristianoFIlho/Mini-Python-Projects/README.md

 # Mini-Python-Projects
 Mini Python Projects
-GitHub Copilot: # Choose Your Own Adventure Game
+# Choose Your Own Adventure Game

 This is a simple implementation of a text-based "Choose Your Own Adventure" game in Python.
 The game presents the user with a series of choices and the game's story changes based on the user's decisions.